laurentperrinet/laurentperrinet.github.io/content/publication/montagnini-07-a/index.md

----
-abstract: When the visual information about an object's motion differs at the local level, the visuomotor system needs to integrate information across time to solve this ambiguity and converge to the final motion solution.
+---abstract: When the visual information about an object's motion differs at the local level, the visuomotor system needs to integrate information across time to solve this ambiguity and converge to the final motion solution.
 For an oblique line moving horizontally, edge-related motion cues differ from terminator-related information,